GoogleCloudPlatform/datacatalog-tag-engine/README.md

 }
 ```

-7. View the job status:
+e) View the job status:

 Before running the next command, update the `job_uuid` with your value.